April 25th - May 9th, 2022

 Eat an early breakfast and then travel by private coach to the old port town of Dingle on the Dingle Peninsula.

 We’ll stop to eat a hearty lunch along the way, so when we arrive in Dingle, we can continue along the peninsula on one of Ireland’s most breathtaking drives, the Slea Head route.
 This circular route offers picturesque beaches and rugged coastline set against lush, rolling hills.
 Magnificent archaeological treasures, some dating back to the 7th century, have been well preserved by the locals.
 Slea Head will offer plenty of opportunities for our cameras to capture its dramatic panoramas.

 Tonight we’ll spend the night in the colorful, yet cozy, town of Dingle.
+Group Welcome Dinner.
 Overnight at Castlewood House

 Breakfast at the hotel.
 If weather allows today, we’ll board a local boat to photograph marine life of the Dingle Peninsula.
 The sea and surrounding Blasket islands are an important habitat for a variety of species including puffins, Manx shearwaters, and other seabirds, along with dolphins, minke whales, basking shark, grey seals, and occasionally even humpback whales!

 Explore and have dinner on your own tonight in Dingle.
 Don’t forget to stop by Murphy’s for dessert.
 Every ingredient in their homemade ice cream is natural, from the milk produced by the local Kerry cows to the sea salt derived from Dingle seawater!
 Overnight at Castlewood House

 Friday, April 29 (B, D)